Code-Institute-Submissions/crockpot/readme.md

 - The toggle switch for favouriting and un-favouriting recipes is from https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_switch
 - The sliders for choosing the serving portion and cooking time is from https://www.w3schools.com/howto/howto_js_rangeslider.asp
 - The ingredients checkboxes on the search and menu pages are from https://codepen.io/quinlo/pen/ReMRXz
-- The basis for the adding/deleting extra instructions and ingredients on the add-recipe and edit-recipe.html pages is from https://github.com/Manojlovic1998/Milestone_Project_3/blob/master/static/js/addRecipe.js
+- The basis for the adding/deleting extra instructions and ingredients on the Add Recipe and Edit Recipe pages is from https://github.com/Manojlovic1998/Milestone_Project_3/blob/master/static/js/addRecipe.js

 This project was initially based off of the _Code Institute_ task manager mini project on the Backend Development module, but the end result has been heavily modified.